Perform Like an Engine: A Closed-Loop Neural-Symbolic Learning Framework for Knowledge Graph Inference: Methodology

+To evaluate the plausibility of candidate CP rules efficiently, we develop a novel rule pruning strategy consisting of two components: \textbf{Embedding-based Semantic Relevance} and \textbf{Concept-based Co-occurrence}.
+It should be noted that the Concept-based Co-occurrence is available when the KG contains concepts.
+For the KGs without concepts, employing Embedding-based Semantic Relevance solely is still valid to learn rules.

-Intuitively, a candidate rule is plausible if a path $p$ corresponding to the rule body is similar to the relation $r$ corresponding to the rule head.
-Meanwhile, at least an entity pair is connected by both the path $p$ and the relation $r$.
-It is noteworthy that we focus on length-2 paths and length-2 CP rules for the trade-off of efficiency and performance in both KG inference and rule learning.
-Based on the KG embeddings learned in our KGE module, we can measure the semantic relevance between the body (path) and the head (relation) of a candidate rule by the score function as
+\textbf{Embedding-based Semantic Relevance}.
+Intuitively, a candidate rule is plausible if the rule body corresponding to a path $p$ is semantically relevant to the rule head corresponding to the relation $r$.
+It is noteworthy that we focus on the paths and the CP rules with the lengths no longer than 2 for the trade-off of efficiency and performance.
+Based on the KG embeddings learned in our KGE module, we could measure the semantic relevance between the body and the head of a candidate rule by the path embedding and relation embedding as well as the score function as

 where $\textbf{p}$ denotes the embedding of the path $p$.